monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 Here you can think of the `admins` *keyset* as a pre-published list of administrators of the smart contract.

-In general, a *keyset* is a set of users (public keys) authorized to perform some action. `enforce-keyset` checks that the current user matches a keyset.
+In general, a *keyset* is a set of users (public keys) authorized to perform some action. `enforce-keyset` checks that the current user (from the transaction's metadata) matches a keyset.
 In this case we're checking that the user is an admin.
 One interesting feature of keysets in Pact is that they're first-class: they can be (e.g.) passed as arguments to a function or stored in the database.

 ## The state of smart contract security